Risk-Averse Action Selection Using Extreme Value Theory Estimates of the CVaR: Problem Formulation

 A confidence interval for the sample CVaR estimate can be obtained through bootstrapping as described in \cref{se:STCECI}.
-Such confidence intervals can be useful to design upper-confidence-bound (UCB) action selection schemes as described in \cite{sutton1998introduction}.
+Such confidence intervals can be useful to design lower-confidence-bound action selection schemes, which are a direct analogue of upper-confidence bound algorithms (see \citet[Chapter 7]{lattimore_2020}) in the risk-averse setting.
 Such schemes are left out-of-scope of the current paper.